alvarogaiotti/alvarogaiotti.github.io/content/post/hands/hands.md

 </figure>
 {{< /rawhtml >}}

 Not a really nice slam, but after the lead I was relieved as we already have two Spade tricks in the bag.
-South played small and I took with the Q. Then played the {{< rawhtml >}}
+South played small and I took with the Q. Then, I played the {{< rawhtml >}}
 <span style="color:ForestGreen;">&clubs;</span>{{< /rawhtml>}}Q, which was
 covered.
 Now I cannot go down no matter what I played, so I played a Heart (can you see why is